 There are other limestone caves worldwide, but none is like Waitomo Caves.
 Waitomo Caves is known for its tiny living light from insects living in the cave.
 Waitomo Caves is home to many animals, including albino cave ants and giant crickets.
 But the main interest is the species of glow worms.

-Visitors, local and international, enjoy staring at the thousands of glow worms as they illuminate the dark cave walls and ceilings like stars in the sky.
-The scene formed above you as you glide silently through the darkness of the Glowworm Grotto by a boat will give you an illusion of an astronaut in a spaceship.
+Local and international visitors enjoy staring at the thousands of glow worms as they illuminate the dark cave walls and ceilings like stars in the sky.
+The scene formed above you as you glide silently through the darkness of the Glowworm Grotto by a boat will give you the illusion of an astronaut in a spaceship.

 Boating along the meandering, underground Waitomo River is another unique experience only people visiting Waitomo caves get.
 When you visit Glowworm Grotto, you can glide silently along the river and meander underground, following its path.
 All the while, you will be staring at the tiny glowworms above your head.

 The serene ambiance created by glowworm natural lights makes Waitomo Glowworm Cave a world-renowned tourist destination.
 We are sure you don’t want to miss that.
 So, prepare yourself for a unique experience you are yet to have.